lucamazzza/AIDay/README.md

 4.  **Configure Neocortex:**
     *  Create a [Neocortex account](https://neocortex.link/).
     *  Generate an API Key in the Neocortex dashboard.
+    *  Add the file `prompt.txt` into the knowledge tab.
 5.  **Link to Unity:**
     * In the Unity top menu bar, navigate to Tools > Neocortex > API Key Setup.
     * Paste your generated API Key into the window that appears and save.